bnagy/crashwalk/README.md

 1. You should follow the [instructions](https://golang.org/doc/install) to install Go, if you haven't already done so.

 2. (FOR LINUX ONLY) Install the 'exploitable' tool from [here](https://github.com/jfoote/exploitable).
 Right now the code is expecting to find the tool at `~/src/exploitable/exploitable/exploitable.py`.
-I plan to make this less hacky later, but the current license on the exploitable tool is in disarray, thus it (possibly) prevents me from bundling it with this repo.
+If this is impossible, you can set the CW_EXPLOITABLE environment variable and it should get picked up.

 3. (FOR LINUX ONLY) Make sure you have gdb in your path with `which gdb`